Policies and Procedures

 Overload with Project

 The project term is worth 9 credit hours (1 unit) of undergraduate coursework, or a full-time load.
-Because of the expectations on workload, students will not be approved to overload during the project term for IQP.
+Due to the project term's rigorous nature, students will not be approved to overload during the project term for IQP (including with online courses).
 MQP students may only overload during the project term with the electronic permission of their project advisor(s).
+Students are not permitted to pursue a co-op during the term they are completing an off-campus project.